plone/training/docs/mastering-plone/what_is_plone.md

 ### CMF

-- [CMF (Content Management Framework)](https://old.zope.dev/Products/CMF/index.html/) is add-on for Zope to build Content Management Systems (like Plone).
+- `CMF` was an add-on for Zope to build Content Management Systems (like Plone).
 - It provides libraries for building content management applications together with the Zope Application Server.

 ### Plone (the backend)